And the Spring Comes

 And the Spring Comes (立春 (lì chūn)) is a 2007 film directed by Gu Changwei, written by Li Qiang.
 This is Gu's second feature following his acclaimed feature debut Peacock.
 The film premiered at the 2007 Rome Film Festival, and the lead actress Jiang Wenli, also Gu Changwei's wife, won the Best Actress award.

 Synopsis

-Set in a small town near Baotou, Wang Cailing is a vocal teacher who has a magnificent voice and a big dream—to be an opera (Italian Opera) singer at the National Opera House.
-She is not dreaming alone: There's a young man who wants to be China's Vincent van Gogh.
-She also meets a gay ballet dancer who is past his prime.
-She falls in with a few other bohemian artists.
-All of them struggle not only to realize their dreams, but more pressingly, to get accepted and understood by the society.
+Set in a small town near Baotou, Wang Cailing is a vocal teacher who aspires to sing Italian opera at the National Opera House.
+She becomes acquainted with a young man who aspires to become a painter in the style of Vincent van Gogh, and a gay ballet dancer nearing the end of his career, among other artists.
+Each of them struggles to pursue their artistic ambitions while seeking acceptance from the people around them.

 Critical reception

 Lead actress Jiang Wenli (who played Wang Cailing) won Best Actress from the Rome Film Festival and Golden Rooster Awards for her performance.